 Most of us have a preferred learning modality — a sensory learning style that is most comfortable for us.
 Traditional estimates say that about 65% of Americans are most comfortable with visual learning, 5% are kinesthetic or hands-on learners, and the rest rely most on auditory information.

-You can quickly determine which modality is dominant for you by thinking about your preferences when you have a choice of modality.
+You can quickly determine which sensory system is dominant for you by thinking about your preferences when you have a choice of modality.

 - If your phone rings early in the morning, do you put on your glasses before you answer it?
 You’re probably a visual learner.